Expert medical and surgical care in Thailand

 ESWL (Shock Wave Lithotripsy)

 External shock waves fragment the stone into small pieces that pass naturally through the urine.
-Non-invasive — no instruments enter the body.
+Non-invasive, with no instruments entering the body.
 Performed as a day case under sedation.
 Effective for kidney stones under 2 cm and upper ureteric stones, though hard stones (calcium oxalate monohydrate) respond less well.

 • Non-invasive with no incisions or instruments